Wind and Solar Power Surpass Coal in the US

 Coal Production in the US by Year: A Downward Trend

-Coal production in the United States has seen a steady decline over the past two decades.
-According to the U.S. Energy Information Administration (EIA), coal output peaked at 1.17 billion short tons in 2008 but dropped to just over 500 million short tons by 2023.
-The sharp decline is attributed to power plant closures, decreasing demand, and an increasing preference for cleaner energy sources.
+The production of coal in the United States has been in steady decline in the last two decades.
+The U.S. Energy Information Administration (EIA) indicates that coal production reached a record 1.17 billion short tons in 2008 but fell to slightly more than 500 million short tons in 2023.
+The precipitous fall is due to power plant shutdowns, falling demand, and growing preference for cleaner sources of energy.

 The Rise of Wind and Solar Power